johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 // { arry |-> 1 * (arry + 1) |-> 2 * (arry + 2) |-> 3 }
 ```

-It's worth noting that separating implication, `P -* Q` doesn't appear to have any particularly usefull or clear concrete examples.
+It's worth noting that separating implication, `P -* Q` doesn't appear to have any particularly useful or clear concrete examples.
 This seems to be the consequence of its relationship to logical implication in that the whole assertion is only false when `Q` is false.
 Borrowing from Reynolds [!!], something like `{ x |-> 1 -* Q }` for some assertion `Q` can be extended with the separating implication to show:

 ```c++
 // { x |-> 0 * (x |-> 1 -* Q) }